johncolby/along-tract-stats/README.md

 Support and Usage
 -----------------
 - [Github Wiki](http://github.com/johncolby/along-tract-stats/wiki) - The main source of online documentation.
 Information on basic usage and tutorials.
-- [Colbyimaging Wiki](http://www.colbyimaging.com/wiki/neuroimaging/along-tract-stats) - Video tutorials (can't be embedded on Github).
+- [ColbyImaging Wiki](http://www.colbyimaging.com/wiki/neuroimaging/along-tract-stats) - Video tutorials (can't be embedded on Github).
 - [Github Issues](http://github.com/johncolby/along-tract-stats/issues) - Questions, comments, feedback, bugs, etc.. ([Sign up](https://github.com/signup/free) for a GitHub account first)
 - Offline documentation - There are several sources of offline documentation included with this package:
     - MATLAB help - Type `help <command_name>` at the MATLAB command prompt (e.g. `help trk_plot`) to get specific info on usage, inputs, and outputs for each function.